lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
 But, we know there are confounders.
-First, we know men tend to be taller and men are more likely to get cancer.
+We know men tend to be taller and men are more likely to get cancer.

-We include this by setting additional links.
-Since sex is linked with both height and cancer, in dagitty we include both by wrapping them in curly brackets.
+We can add these links into dagitty.
+Since sex is linked with both height and cancer, we include both by wrapping them in curly brackets.

-Which looks like this after plotting it.
+Plotting it shows the links we've added.

 ---